MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ## Windows Defender Application Control

 Windows Defender Application Control (WDAC) is a software-based security layer that reduces attack surface by enforcing an explicit list of software that is allowed to run.
 WDAC is enabled by default and limits the applications and the code that you can run on the core platform.
-For more information, see Windows Defender Application Control.
-For more infromation, see [Manage Windows Defender Application Control for Azure Stack HCI, version 23H2 (preview)](../manage/manage-wdac.md).
+For more information, see [Manage Windows Defender Application Control for Azure Stack HCI, version 23H2 (preview)](../manage/manage-wdac.md).

 ## Secure baseline and drift control

-When you prepare Active Directory for Azure Stack HCI and create a dedicated organizational unit, existing Group Policy and Group Policy Object (GPO) inheritance are blocked by default.
-Blocking these policies ensures that there is no conflict of security settings.
+When you prepare Active Directory for Azure Stack HCI and create a dedicated organizational unit, existing Group Policy and Group Policy Object (GPO) inheritance are blocked by default to ensure that there is no conflict of security settings.

 Secure baseline on Azure Stack HCI: